sickrov/sickrov.github.io/README.md

 strace uname -r
 ltrace uname -r
 ```
-When the attack achieve discover the kernel version he could run exploiting techniques in order to gather information or escalate into the OS.
+When the attack achieves discovering the kernel version, he could run exploiting techniques to gather information or escalate into the OS.

 For secure sandboxes:
 - gVisor: